dadrian/dadrian.io/content/blog/posts/exe-github.md

 [^3]: Always good to assume that public keys are public!
-[^4]: Through a completely unrelated set of events, I did collaborate on a protocol called ["Hop"][hop] that tweaks the SSH transport protocol to add this and some other things, [appearing at Usenix Security 2026][hop-usenix].
+[^4]: Through a completely unrelated set of events, I did collaborate on a protocol called ["Hop"][hop] that tweaks the SSH transport protocol to add this and some other things, [appearing at USENIX Security 2026][hop-usenix].
   Credit to [Paul Flammarion][paulf].
-[^5]: Link local relative to whatever potentially virtualized L2 the VM exists on.
+[^5]: Link-local relative to whatever potentially virtualized L2 the VM exists on.
 It's presumably SDNs all the way down.
 Blame Martin.
 [^6]: Short-lived credentials and ACLs rule everything around me.
 [^7]: I didn't check, but in theory, they might have forgotten this step and you